 Love it or hate it, the Disney Dining Plan gives guests the ability to focus more on their vacation and less about food costs.

-In case you have no idea what the Dining Plan is, be uure to check out this in-depth Disney Dining plan guide, I put together.
+In case you have no idea what the Dining Plan is, be sure to check out this in-depth Disney Dining plan guide, I put together.

-In short, the Disney Dining Plan is system in which once Disney World resort guests prepay for their Dining Plan, they can then pay for their meals and snacks using credits.
+In short, the Disney Dining Plan is system in which Disney World resort guests prepay for their their meals and snacks using credits.

-Typically, on a basic dining plan, you’ll get 1 table service credit, 1 quick service credit, and 1 snack credit.
+Typically, on a standard Disney Dining Plan, you’ll get 1 table service credit, 1 quick service credit, and 1 snack credit.

 Since this packaged is prepaid, you have the ability to either eat more than what you paid for, or worse eat less.
-All in all, on average, it’s a pretty good bargain, if you do it right.
+If used correctly, you can essentially dine at certain restaurants and spend less than you would if you weren’t on the DDP.

 Disney Dining Plan Tips, Tricks, and Secrets

-Here are 30 surefire tips to help you make the most of your Disney Dining Plan.
+Here are some surefire tips to help you make the most of your Disney Dining Plan.

-1. Get the dining plan if you plan on eating more that $60 worth of food (per person).
+1. Get the dining plan if you plan on eating more than $95 worth of food daily (per person).

 2. Maximize every meal with the Disney Dining Plan.